 It is also my last one in a Donna Dickson class, for she’s moving to the Pacific coast.
 I’m going to miss her!

-(Summer 2014) I painted this one on my own, after taking a one-day workshop with Joyce Burkholder in Wilno, Ontario.
-I have more paintings to post here, but that will have to wait until I get back to Canada.
+Summer, 2014.
+I painted this one on my own, after taking a one-day workshop with Joyce Burkholder in Wilno, Ontario.